Thomas G. Weiss: Biography

 Weiss received his BA from Harvard University and both his MA and PhD from Princeton University.
 He pursued advanced studies at the Graduate Institute of International Studies, Geneva.
 He held professional posts in the Office of the UN Commissioner for Namibia, the University Program at the Institute for World Order, the United Nations Institute for Training and Research, and the International Labour Organization.
 He served as a Senior Economic Affairs Officer at the United Nations Conference on Trade and Development in Geneva from 1975 until 1985.

 After leaving UNCTAD, he became executive director of the International Peace Academy (now the International Peace Institute), until he left in 1989 to become research professor at Brown University and associate director of their Watson Institute for International and Public Affairs.
-He was also executive director of the Academic Council on the United Nations System (ACUNS) from 1992 and 1998, and co-director of the Humanitarianism and War Project.
+He also served as executive director of the Academic Council on the United Nations System (ACUNS) from 1992 and 1998, and co-director of the Humanitarianism and War Project.
 From 2012 to 2015, he was a Visiting research professor at SOAS, University of London.

-For over forty years he has regularly taught, lectured, consulted on, and conducted research on a wide variety of issues in international relations.[8]
-His recent consultancy work included multi-year assignments with the Carnegie Corporation of New York, the Smithsonian, and J. Paul Getty Trust.